Passerina Press

 Photogravure plates are etched in Ferric Chloride at either 40 or 41° Baumé , depending upon the exposure time and temperature/humidity of the darkroom, and temperature of the acid itself.
 A lower Baume etches faster.
 A warmer Ferric also etches faster.
 I nest my Ferric tray inside of a larger tray: if the plate is etching too slowly, I will speed it up by adding water to the outer tray that is slightly warmer than the Ferric in the inner tray.

-Before we etch a plate, we need to mask out the parts of the plate that we don't want etched: mainly, the margins around the plate, and the back of the plate.
+Before we etch a plate, we need to mask out the parts of the plate that we don't want etched: mainly, the margins around the image, and the back of the plate.
 Once masked, the plate rests on a 130° hot plate for 20 minutes, then is permitted to cool.
 Prior to etching, we inspect the surface of the plate for any pinholes in the gelatin and stop them out with a Sharpie so that they do not cause ugly, spreading defects in the etch.

 Etching time is usually around 23 - 27 minutes.
 We like to etch a Stauffer scale along with the image to let us measure our progress and make any adjustments to the bath that might be needed.
 We also know with reasonable certainty when it is time to stop etching.